 The popularity of the school and this area of town for new families has raised some issues with regard to housing in the area.
-Most notably, two subsidized projects, Allenhurst Apartments and Princeton Court Apartments, are viewed as having a negative
+Most notably, two subsidized projects, Allenhurst Apartments and Princeton Court Apartments, are viewed as having a negative physical impact on nearby property values.
+Allenhurst, the more visible of the two due to location and design, does not fit the character of the neighborhood.
+In general, the residential area to the east of Bailey Avenue is considered more stable than the area to the west of Bailey Avenue.

 Given the density of residential development, a number of the area's commercial nodes have continued to be successful, although in some cases signs of decline are evident.
 Commercial areas include Bailey Avenue, Main Street and Bailey, Main and Eggert Road, Eggert Road and Bailey Avenue, and Six Corners.
-Each area contains a different mix of services and associated issues regarding future land use.
+Each area is of traditional form and contains a different mix of services and associated issues regarding future land use.
 Eggert Road, for instance, includes vacant properties with only a few offices remaining.
 Bailey Avenue has commercial use on the west side of the street only, ranging from small stores and restaurants to a motorcycle dealership.
-Both located along minor arterial roads, these areas in particular provide the opportunity for introduction of multi-family housing that would actively support nearby commercial services.
+Both located along minor arterial roads, these areas in particular provide the opportunity for introduction of mixed-use and multi-family housing that would actively support nearby commercial services.

 Although Windermere Elementary School provides some community services, the needs of the population outweigh the services available.
 Potential needs that have been identified include a community recreational center; youth, family, and other social services; and possibly some level of a clinical relationship with the University.
-In 2006, the Town purchased the former church located at 4110 Bailey Avenue and plans are currently underway to convert it to a community center.
+In 2006, the Town purchased the former church located at 4110 Bailey Avenue and converted it into a community center that is operated by the Boys and Girls Club of Buffalo.
+(Amended 09-08-15; BCPA-2014-01)